Skip to content

 def generate_table_row(self, model_name, t_onnx, t_engine, model_info):

-"""Generates a table row string with model performance metrics including inference times and model details."""
+Generate a table row string with model performance metrics.

 layers, params, gradients, flops = model_info